3 Things I Stopped Saying As a Performance Coach to Encourage Growth

 Ah… fear is by far the most trying of emotions.
 It is an invisible energy that impacts behaviour and can choke dreams.
 Everyone has fear hardwired into their chemistry; thus, it will always be there.
 But, evaluating fear is a little tricky because it is essentially a reaction, not a conscious decision or ignorance.

 Many people are led astray by believing there is a set way to eliminate fear.
-To overcome fear, you must learn how to use it to your advantage, regulate comfort and become more vulnerable with yourself.
+To outperform fear, you must learn how to use it to your advantage, regulate comfort and become more vulnerable with yourself.
 You can choose to ignore fear or choose to face it and excel through a different narrative.
 This is where learning how to face discomfort is key.

 Mike Tyson perfectly defines fear as: